Epilepsy and pregnancy: how to prepare

 Epilepsy and pregnancy: is it safe?

-Yes, women with epilepsy can have safe and healthy pregnancies.
-The Epilepsy Pregnancy website, a helpful resource for women with epilepsy, points out that there’s no difference in pregnancy rates, time to get pregnant, or pregnancy outcomes for people with epilepsy, compared to those who don’t have seizures.
+It can be - organizations like the American Academy of Neurology describe pregnancy as “relatively safe” for women and their babies.
+The majority of women with epilepsy have safe and healthy pregnancies.
+The Epilepsy Pregnancy website, a resource for women with epilepsy, points out that there’s no difference in pregnancy rates, time to get pregnant, or pregnancy outcomes for women with epilepsy, compared to those who don’t have epilepsy.

-That said, there are certain risks and challenges you should be aware of - but they can be managed.
-We’ll describe these in more detail below.
+That said, there are certain risks and challenges you should be aware of and discuss with your doctor.
+See below for more detail.

 Planning for epilepsy in pregnancy